omidsaraf/home-Loan---Data-Engineering-Project/Transformation/Bronze/Security.md

 Each **view** and **table** is designed to ensure data governance while also providing flexibility for different roles in your organization.

-Let me know if you need further assistance with implementing this!